 - First studies were carried out with isolates from season 2013/14 and 2014/15 by BASF.
-These initial studies showed high sensitivity to DMIs. - In season 2020/21, monitoring was carried out by BASF and Syngenta.
+These initial studies showed high sensitivity to DMIs. - In season 2021/22, monitoring was carried out in Brazil.
+A stable sensitivity situation was observed in comparison to previous years. - In season 2020/21, monitoring was carried out by BASF and Syngenta.
 A stable sensitivity situation was observed in comparison to previous years. - In seasons 2019/20 and 2018/19, monitoring was carried out by BASF and Syngenta.
-A stable sensitivity situation was observed in comparison to previous years. - Monitoring analysis from season 2016/17 and 2017/18 was presented by Syngenta.
+A stable sensitivity situation was observed in comparison to previous years.

+Monitoring analysis from season 2016/17 and 2017/18 was presented by Syngenta.
 A stable sensitive situation was observed.